 Top tips for getting your Christmas budget in order – straight from a professional!

+This year has been tough for many and with so much uncertainty ahead, we’re all trying to tighten our budget and reduce unnecessary expenses.
+That doesn’t mean you can’t still have a Christmas to remember though.
 Ahead, I’m sharing five Christmas budget hacks to help you make the most of the festive season – without spiralling into debt.

 Read more: Financial Goal Setting 101

 Although the lack of storage space in Hong Kong might put you off stocking up on gifts early, it goes without saying that getting it all sorted in a timely manner will save you money.
-Not only does buying early give you the freedom to search out the best prices (and take advantage of seasonal sales like Black Friday), but it also affords you time to make considered and sensible purchases.
+Not only does buying early give you the freedom to search out the best prices (and take advantage of seasonal sales like Singles’ Day and Black Friday), but it also affords you time to make considered and sensible purchases.
 Last-minute panic buying has a tendency to make budgets go out the window as you desperately focus on getting everything done on time!

 The other thing that I find very useful is saving unwanted gifts throughout the year and using them for Secret Santa and office presents in the festive season.
-It may seem like a cheap thing to do, but I would rather it brought joy to someone else than it sit in landfill.
+It may seem like a cheap thing to do, but I would rather it brought joy to someone else than it sit in a landfill.
 Plus, if you’re looking to buy presents for overseas friends, I find it helpful to bulk buy something fairly typically “Hong Kong” from somewhere like Temple Street Market or Mong Kok.

 Read more: 50 Local Hong Kong Brands You Need To Know